Project Status

 Adopted Well: Ensuring Lasting Reliability

-This adoption program protects and strengthens access to clean water by identifying functional community boreholes installed by other organizations and adopting them into The Water Project’s proven monitoring and maintenance systems.
-By intervening before breakdowns occur, this cost-effective approach reduces downtime, prevents waterborne illness, safeguards health and livelihoods, and advances long-term regional water coverage.
+This adoption program protects and strengthens access to clean water by identifying boreholes installed by other organizations and adopting them into The Water Project’s proven monitoring and maintenance systems.
+This cost-effective approach reduces downtime, prevents waterborne illness, safeguards health and livelihoods, and advances long-term regional water coverage.

 Before use, the well will be thoroughly vetted and repaired to meet our established standards.
 From there, we keep the system safe and dependable through quarterly monitoring and prompt attention to any maintenance needs — minimizing the risk of unexpected breakdowns.
 Water quality testing is conducted twice a year to ensure the supply remains healthy for the entire community.
 All of these services are covered by an affordable annual fee, with no additional costs at the time of repairs.